NikaNats/Logos/packages/logos-vscode/README.md

 ## Install and test (Debug Mode)

-1. Open the `logos-vscode` folder in VS Code.
+1. Open the `packages/logos-vscode` folder in VS Code.
 2. Press `F5` to launch an **Extension Development Host** window.
 3. In the new window, create a file named `test.lg`.
 4. Paste your Logos code.